-Concentration risk normally arises when number of counterparties operates in the same geographical region or within the same economic sector and thus is affected to the same extent as economic, political and other conditions.
+Concentration risk normally arises when number of counterparties operates in the same geographical region or within the same economic sector and thus is affected to the same extent as economic,

 34.b.
-Sector concentration
+Sector Concentration

 The Bank monitors its credit exposure within the following counterparty groups: banks and central governments, financial investments, derivatives, corporate customers, retail customers, residential mortgage loans and SME customers.
 Exposure to corporate customers is presented, broken down by industry, according to the internal sector definitions.